AdobeDocs/genstudio.en/help/search-assets.md

      </tr>
      <tr>
       <td> Campaigns </td>
       <td> Allows you to search using planned activity performed to take any particular action.
-For example, advertisement campaign run on Ferrari to know the understand the interest of people using number of clicks people perform.</td>
+For example, advertisement campaign run on Ferrari to know the understand the interests of people using number of clicks people perform.</td>
       <td>NA</td>
      </tr>
      <tr>
       <td> Channels </td>
       <td> Helps you to understand the path from where the asset is coming from.
-For example, web, social media, book, catalog, etc.</td>
+For example, web, social media, books, catalog, etc.</td>
       <td>NA</td>
      </tr>
      <tr>